Essendon Football Club: Logo and mascot

-The club's current logo was introduced in 1998, making it the oldest AFL logo currently in use.
+The club's current logo was introduced in 1998, making it the oldest AFL logo in use.

 Their mascot is known as "Skeeta Reynolds", and was named after Dick Reynolds.
 He is a mosquito and was created in honour of the team's back-to-back premiership sides in the 1920s known as the "Mosquito Fleet".
 He was first named through a competition run in the Bomber magazine with "Skeeta" being the winning entry.
 This was later changed to "Skeeta Reynolds".
 He appears as a red mosquito in an Essendon jumper and wears a red and black scarf.

-Headquarters, training and administration base
+Home ground and training base

+Essendon's primary home ground was Windy Hill Oval, where the club played home matches from 1922 to 1991.
+Prior to this, the club played at the defunct East Melbourne Cricket Ground.
+In 1992, the club ceased playing senior matches at Windy Hill and moved games to the Melbourne Cricket Ground (MCG).
+In 2000, the club shifted the majority of its home games to the newly constructed Docklands Stadium, while retaining high-drawing fixtures at the MCG.
+This arrangement usually resulted in seven games at Docklands and four at the MCG, though in 2026, the club succeeded in persuading the AFL to fixture an additional home game at the MCG, resulting in six at Docklands Stadium and five at the MCG.

-The Essendon Football Club primary training and administration base has been at The Hangar since 2013.
-Prior to this, the primary training and administration base of Essendon Football Club was based at Windy Hill Oval from 1922 until 2013.
-Prior to Windy Hill, the home ground of Essendon Football Club was at the East Melbourne Cricket Ground from 1882 until 1921.
+Since 2013 the Essendon Football Club's primary training and administration base has been at The Hangar, a purpose-built training facility located in Melbourne Airport.
+Prior to this Essendon was based at the club's long-standing home ground of Windy Hill Oval.